translate

 Peter started teaching in 1994 with French as his specialist subject.
 Since then he has worked in four Lancashire schools holding a range of roles including pastoral, SENCO and senior leadership roles.
 He also has experience of governance as a Teacher Governor from 2012-2016.

-Peter lives locally and enjoys many outdoor activities, especially skiing, running and walking his dog 'Ted'.
+Peter lives locally and enjoys many outdoor activities.

 As the Headteacher Peter has attended all the committee meetings.
 He has no business interests to declare, is not now a governor at any other establishment and has no relationship to any member of staff.